LeeLux/LeeCom-BedWars/README.md

 Hello everyone, this is my own version of the popular minecraft minegame BedWars as a vanilla datapack called **LeeCom BedWars** or **LCBW** for short.
 **This pack is unfinished and kinf of broken!** The converison to 1.21 is uncomplete and not really playable.
 Fully working with the 1.19.2 build.

+Manyu things won't work at all because of difficulties in git, so bear with me, sometime, somewhere it worked.

 ## Features
 - 8 Colored Teams and random team option